 The sources spoke on social media reports about the possibility of converting a visit visa into a permanent residency with payment of a fee.

-The Jawazat refuted claims on social media that it is possible; to convert a visit visa into a residency permit for a fee.
+The Jawazat refuted social media claims that converting a visit visa into a residency permit is possible for a fee.
 It said such claims are untrue and baseless.